ryantaylor-cu/remote-access/_episodes/02-monitoring.md

 ~~~
 {: .bash}

-The `nice` command will change a process' priority by increasing its `nice` value.
+The `nice` command will lower a process' priority by increasing its `nice` value.
 You can see process' nice values in the 'NI' column of top.

 ## Process Status command